 Megan earned her undergraduate degree in Speech-Language Pathology at The University of Illinois at Urbana-Champaign, and obtained her master’s degree at Northwestern University.
 She has extensive experience in working with children with complex communication needs, including Autism spectrum disorder, cerebral palsy, down syndrome, rare medical conditions, and complex orthopedic impairments.
 Additionally, Megan has experience evaluating and treating a variety of speech and language conditions including apraxia of speech and is PROMPT Trained.
+Megan has training in Orofacial Myofunctional Disorders and orofacial myology.
 Megan is also a credentialed Early Intervention provider and holds a State of Illinois Teaching License.
 Megan is very passionate about her work and keeping people informed on current topics by speaking locally and nationally.
-She has presented on topics such as core vocabulary, low-tech communication systems, functional communication, supporting communication in the special education setting, curriculum adaptations and behavior management for Autism spectrum disorder, and typical language development.
-Megan’s contributions include presentations at the American Speech-Language Hearing Association (ASHA), Assistive Technology Industry Association (ATIA), Infintec, Illinois Speech-Language Hearing Association (ISHA), Closing the Gap, Northwest Suburban Special Education Organization, and local school districts.
-She is also the creator of the Core Vocab Exchange System ™, a low-tech core vocabulary based communication system which aligns with typical language development.
-You can email Megan directly at email@example.com or click here to be directed to “contact us” page.
+Megan is a U.S. Patent Holder for Communication Systems and Methods.
+She has presented on topics such as language development, core vocabulary, low-tech communication systems, functional communication, supporting communication in the special education setting, curriculum adaptations for Autism spectrum disorder, and typical language development.
+Megan’s contributions include presentations at the American Speech-Language Hearing Association (ASHA), Assistive Technology Industry Association (ATIA), Infintec, Illinois Speech-Language Hearing Association (ISHA), Closing the Gap, and local school districts.
+She is also the creator of the communication system Core Vocab Exchange System ™, a low-tech core vocabulary based communication system which aligns with typical language development.
+You can email Megan directly at email@example.com or click here to be directed to the “contact us” page.

 Jessica Leff, M.S.
 CCC-SLP